myOmikron/rcp/README.md

 # RCP - Random Checksum Protocol

+RCP's main use case is providing a checksum to validate requests between HTTP Servers.
+Therefore each server has a shared secret to which all the others have to have access to.

 ## How to implement
-- Have a dict
+- Put all your data from your POST or GET Request in a dictionary
-- Sort alphanumerical
+- Sort the dictionary alphanumerical by its keys.
-- Concat its keys and values: `key1value1key2value2...`
+- Concat its values to the respective key and join them: `key1value1key2value2...`
-- Append shared secret
+- Append the shared secret of your target
-- Append current utc timestamp
+- Append current utc timestamp (unix epoch - just seconds)
-- Optional: Add a salt: `saltkey1value1...`
+- Optional: Add a salt (this may be the methods endpoint): `saltkey1value1...`
 - Hash with SHA512
-- Represent the hash as hex
+- Represent the hash as hex (lowercase)

+**Watch out**
 As this protocol heavily depends on retrieving the correct time, it may be required to enable NTP on your servers.

-## How to use
+## How to use the reference implementation

 **Get checksum**